-CLAUSE 4: CONTEXT OF THE ORGANIZATION
+SECTION 4: CONTEXT OF THE ORGANISATIONS

-The purpose of your ISMS is to protect your organization's Information Assets, so that the organization can achieve its goals.
+The purpose of your ISMS is to protect your organisation's Information Assets, so the organisation can achieve its goals.

-How you go about this and the specific areas of priority will be driven by the context your organization operates in, both:
+How you go about this and the specific areas of priority will be driven by the context your organisation operates in, both:

-- internal the things over which the organization has some control; and - external the things over which the organization has no direct control.
+- Internally the things that the organisation has some control. - Externally the things that the organisation has no direct control.

-A careful analysis of the environment your organization operates in is fundamental to identifying the inherent risks posed to the security of your Information Assets.
+A careful analysis of the environment your organisation operates in is fundamental to identifying the inherent risks posed to the security of your Information Assets.
 The analysis is the foundation that will enable you to assess what processes you need to consider adding or strengthening to build an effective ISMS.